Fsu0413/QtCompile/content/Miscellaneous/Histories.en.md

 weight: 4
 ---

+## {{% date 2023 5 22 %}}
+Apply patch for CVE-2023-32762 and CVE-2023-32763 in all supported 5.15.9 and 6.2.4 versions.
+Apply patch in 5.15.9 macOS version for mapbox-gl-native build issue.

+## {{% date 2023 5 20 %}}
+Update macOS to 13.3.1.
+Update Xcode to 14.3.
+Update Qt 5.15.9 Universal host builds and arm64 hosted cross builds.
+Update MinGW-w64 with GCC UCRT builds of Qt 6.2.4 and Qt 6.5.0.

+Apply patch for CVE-2023-32573 in all supported 5.15.9 and 6.2.4 versions.

+## {{% date 2023 5 11 %}}
+Use OSDN project instead of Chamber (a.k.a.
+PersonalForge) for file hosting.
+Chamber will not receive updates and will be deleted afterwards.

+## {{% date 2023 5 9 %}}
+Update Qt 5.15.9 / 6.5.0.
+Remove Qt 6.4 series.

+On {{% date 2023 4 20 %}} OpenSSL released [a minor fix](https://www.openssl.org/news/secadv/20230420.txt) which applies for ASM built OpenSSL binary.
+I distributes only non-ASM build of OpenSSL so it is not affected to my builds.
+This update will not integrated to my builds.

 ## {{% date 2023 3 25 %}}
 Update OpenSSL 1.1.1t / 3.0.8 with [the minor fix](https://www.openssl.org/news/secadv/20230322.txt).
 Update Qt 5.12.12 / 5.15.8 / 6.2.4 series, rebuilt with this OpenSSL while 5.15.8 is with QtWebEngine 5.15.13.